-Jess is interested in working with corporations and policy makers to co-design more sustainable solutions for businesses, societies and our planet.
+Jess is engaging with corporations to co-design more sustainable solutions for businesses, societies and our planet.
 Businesses are key actors in soil management: agricultural industries directly influence soil, but many major corporations indirectly influence soils through acquisition of raw materials in their supply chains.
 How supply chains influence soil sustainability and its links to food, water, climate and ecosystems is a complex and critical knowledge gap for science, business and governance.

 Prior to joining the Pentland Centre, Jess was a researcher in Lancaster Environment Centre and a visiting researcher at the Centre for Ecology and Hydrology.
 Her research contributed to the Long-Term Large-Scale NERC Macronutrients project, where she collaborated with atmospheric scientists, biogeochemists, ecologists, limnologists, hydrologists, and soil scientists to create an integrated model of carbon, nitrogen and phosphorus cycles to simulate the effects of the last 200 years of industrialisation, agricultural intensification, and urbanisation on the UK’s atmosphere-plants-soil-water systems.
 She also worked with Professor Keith Beven developing the Multiple Interacting Pathways model – a novel approach to modelling water flow and transport using random particle tracking techniques.
 Jess has a PhD in Control Systems Engineering attained at Loughborough University, and she is interested in applying control theory and multi-agent concepts to environmental problems.

 Selected Publications Show all 14 publications

 150 years of macronutrient change in unfertilized UK ecosystems: observations vs simulations

 Davies, J., Tipping, E., Whitmore, A. 1/12/2016 In: Science of the Total Environment.
 572, p.
 1485-1495.
 11 p.